Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Behaviour of the chaotically forced model

 \section{Behaviour of the chaotically forced model}

-We now consider our LFSBM model given by the system \eqref{eqn:LFSBM}.
-Under no forcing (i.e. when $a$ $=$ $0$), then the LFSBM behaves exactly like the SBM (\ref{eqn:SBM}) and the L63 model (\ref{eqn:L63Model}) in their respective phase planes.
-When we introduce forcing into the LFSBM, then while the Lorenz solutions remain invariant, the SBM solutions change (unless we choose the initial condition of the L63 model to be the origin).
-When the L63 solution is chaotic (\emph{i.e.} the L63 initial conditions are not set to an equilibrium value), the equilibria in the Stommel phase plane are then turned into chaotic attractors as a consequence.
-These chaotic attractors can be one of two types: \begin{itemize} \item Single-Regime: We deem single-regime chaotic attractors to be structures that possess only one regime in the Stommel phase plane.
-These single-regime attractors are rather diverse in character and their stability properties can vary.
-In the event of a boundary crisis (a concept we introduce below), a single-regime chaotic attractor that loses stability may begin to exhibit excursive behaviours where solution trajectories may temporarily deviate from the main attractor (Figure \ref{fig:CATypes}). \item Dual-Regime: Chaotic attractors that have two regimes on the Stommel phase plane are called dual-regime attractors.
-Such structures often assume a distinct shape consisting of two mini-loops augmented by one larger loop that connects them (Figure \ref{fig:CATypes}). \end{itemize}
+We consider our LFSBM model defined by the system (\ref{eqn:LFSBM}).
+With no forcing ($a$ $=$ $0$), then the LFSBM system behaves exactly like the SBM (\ref{eqn:SBM}) and the L63 (\ref{eqn:L63Model}) models in their respective phase planes.
+When we introduce forcing $a$ ($> 0$), while the solutions the the Lorenz equations remain invariant, the SBM solutions change (unless we choose the initial condition of the L63 model to be the origin).
+When the L63 solution is chaotic, the equilibria in the Stommel phase plane become chaotic attractors.
+Two types are possible depending on the number of regimes; here a regime is a distinct region in phase space within which the trajectory spends an extended amount of time.
+Trajectories may transit between the regions but the transfer time from one to the other is much shorter than the characteristic duration of residence in a region.
+The possibilities for the chaotic attractor are then: \begin{itemize} \item Single-Regime: These are chaotic attractors that possess only one regime in the Stommel phase plane.
+They are rather diverse in character and their stability properties can vary.
+Some examples are shown in Figure \ref{fig:CATypes} (a,c,d).
+A single-regime chaotic attractor can sometimes exhibit excursive behaviours where solution trajectories may temporarily deviate away from the main attractor (see Figure \ref{fig:CATypes} (d)). \item Dual-Regime: Chaotic attractors that possess two regimes in the Stommel phase plane are labelled dual-regime attractors.
+Such structures often assume a distinct shape consisting of two mini-loops augmented by one larger loop that connects them.
+An example of one such dual-regime attractor is shown in Figure \ref{fig:CATypes} (b). \end{itemize}